 Hibiscus, mint and lemongrass added to coffee leaf tea and served cold in the summer will certainly turn out refreshing.
 For a traditional Chai, add milk to a combination of ginger, peppercorns, cloves, cardamom and cinnamon.

-What are the Benefits of Coffee Leaf Tea?
+What are the Benefits of Drinking Coffee Leaf Tea?

 High in antioxidants, coffee leaf tea is a healthier drink alternative because of the high amount of the phytochemical mangiferin and antioxidants present in the leaves.
 It is considered to have more anti-inflammatory properties than green tea, which is great news for millions of people that suffer from various inflammation-related health conditions.